 Applying for Financial Aid

 FAFSA on the Web is a free U.S. Department of Education Website for completing a FAFSA online and submitting it via the Internet.
-Students must file the Free Application for Federal Student Aid online at www.fafsa.gov.
+Students must file the Free Application for Federal Student Aid online at www.studentaid.gov.
 UST’s school code, 003654, must be entered on the form.
-The FAFSA can be signed electronically if the student (and parent, if applicable) first obtains a U.S. Department of Education FSA ID at https://fsaid.ed.gov
+The FAFSA is signed electronically after the student (and parent, if applicable) first obtains a U.S. Department of Education ID, also at www.studenaid.gov.

-Applicants selected by the Department of Education for verification on their Student Aid Report must also submit additional documents to the Office of Scholarships and Financial Aid, including but not limited to IRS Tax Transcripts and Verification Worksheets, before any offer of financial aid can be prepared.
+Applicants selected by the Department of Education for verification must also submit additional documents to the Office of Scholarships and Financial Aid, which may include IRS Tax Transcripts and Verification Worksheets, before any offer of financial aid can be prepared.

 Other supplemental information will be requested as needed by the Office of Scholarships and Financial Aid.
 Students must have a completed financial aid file with all necessary documents, be regularly admitted to the University, and have met the minimum Satisfactory Academic Progress before any financial aid awarding may begin.